 Secure Custom Software

-Sepio is the only company in the world that offers this service.
-Sepio’s HAC-1 Hardware Access Control, ensures that no device is left undetected.
+Sepio is the only company in the world offering physical layer visibility fingerprinting.
+Through Sepio’s Asset Risk Management (ARM), ensures that no device is left undetected.
 Each device is assigned a digital fingerprint, creating a more robust cybersecurity posture.
 Sepio effectively and automatically determines if a medical device becomes vulnerable or if unauthorized network devices and connections are linked to the network.